Indiana Homeowners Insurance Policy Checklist

 Three terms that come up repeatedly on homeowners declarations pages in Indiana.
 Knowing these is the difference between skimming past a real gap and catching it.

-A deductible is the amount you pay out of pocket on a covered claim before your insurance starts paying.
+An insurance deductible is the amount you pay out of pocket on a covered claim before your insurance starts paying — this is the most common cost-sharing term in any policy.

 - Replacement Cost →